natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/telnetlib.rst

 Method write
 ~~~~~~~~~~~

-Method ``write`` is used for data transmission.
-Byte string has to be passed to it:
+The ``write`` method is used to transmit data.
+You must pass a byte string as an argument:

 .. code:: python